DavidM-Fox/diffyq/README.md

 # diffyq
-A library built with C++ for solving and plotting 1st Order Homogeneous Differential Equations using gnuplot
+A library built with C++ for solving and plotting 1st Order Homogeneous Differential Equations using gnuplot.